cyberrangecz/docs/docs/operation-guide/sandboxes/sandbox-provisioning.md

 ### Ansible Inventory

 For each sandbox, the KYPO sandbox-service generates an `inventory.yml` file.
-It adds some networking data to it, which you might find useful in your [User Ansible](#user-ansible).
+It adds some networking data to it, which you might find useful in your Sandbox Provisioning.

 Example of inventory file for [small sandbox](https://gitlab.ics.muni.cz/kypo-crp/prototypes-and-examples/sandbox-definitions/small-sandbox).